Blog

 Low-Density Lipoprotein cholesterol comprises larger molecules of fat that supply all tissues with their cholesterol requirements.[2]
 LDL is often called “bad” cholesterol because if levels are excessive, it can accumulate in the arteries and form plaque.
 This can, in turn, lead to the narrowing of blood vessels, thereby elevating the risk of heart disease and stroke.

 High-Density Lipoprotein cholesterol comprises small molecules of fat that remove and recycle excess cholesterol and triglycerides in the bloodstream.
-HDL is often called “good” cholesterol because it transports LDL back to the liver, where LDL is broken down and eliminated.
+HDL is often called “good” cholesterol.

 Therefore, it is desirable to have a low level of LDL and a high level of HDL in the blood.
 Yet, a high level of HDL does not necessarily indicate having more HDL than LDL.
 Roughly two-thirds of cholesterol ought to be LDL, with the remaining third HDL.
 If LDL levels exceed this amount, they are considered too high.
 If HDL levels significantly exceed this amount, they may contribute towards heart disease and amyloidosis risk by depositing into blood vessel walls.